Topic "Cancer" in Spanish - total 65 documentsTitle: A guide to understanding your cervical screening test results

 Title: National Bowel Cancer Screening Program - information booklet

 Summary: This booklet provides information about the National Bowel Cancer Screening Program.
 It tells you about bowel cancer, the screening process and what happens after you get your results.

 Title: National Bowel Cancer Screening Program - invitation letter

 Summary: People aged 50 to 74 will receive this letter in the mail, along with a bowel cancer screening test kit.
 This is part of the National Bowel Cancer Screening Program.

-Title: National Bowel Cancer Screening Program - Lifesaver poster
+Title: National Bowel Cancer Screening Program - Lifesaver (brochure)

 Summary: This A3-sized poster encourages people to take part in the National Bowel Cancer Screening Program.

-Summary: This is an example of the letter sent to people who have done the National Bowel Cancer Screening Program test to tell them their test was negative.
+Summary: This language set contains translations of a letter sent to people who have done the National Bowel Cancer Screening Program test to tell them their test was negative.